bencoveney/dotnet-container/README.md

 ## TODO

 - `http-server` proxy configuration.
-- CI for actions.
-- Versioning of packages.
 - `esbuild` build for UI.
 - `env` file for port configuration etc, to support deployment.
 - Certificates for SSL.